rasigadelab/thd/README.md

 convergent evolution enhances smear positivity, is much less likely given current knowledge on TB).

-### Pulmonary infection is a pathogen feature that depends on population structure
+### Pulmonary infection depends on population structure

 Using the same approach with the `lung` predictor yields the following models.